 - Who can buy in the Nilgiris?

 Anyone who is Indian or of Indian origin overseas (NRI or OIC) can purchase a property in the Nilgiris.
 Buying a property is not restricted to just plots of a certain size or a land category.
+All these properties are free hold properties.
 One may buy a residential, commercial panchayat, municipal or even something large as a tea estate.
 Tamilnadu does not restrict the purchase of property just to the people of TN.

 - What are the fees/ charges beyond just the transaction?